Mike Trout: First American League Most Valuable Player Award (2014)

 Rumors of a contract extension surfaced in February 2014, as news outlets reported that the Angels were considering offering Trout a six-year, $150 million contract.
 Instead, he signed a one-year, $1 million contract.
 That figure is the highest ever for a player not yet eligible for salary arbitration.
 On March 28, 2014, the Angels announced they had signed Trout to a six-year, $144.5 million extension.

 On April 19, 2014, Trout went 0–4 with four consecutive strikeouts against Max Scherzer, giving him his first golden sombrero after playing in 353 games.
 On May 15, Trout hit his first career walk-off home run in a 6–5 victory over the Tampa Bay Rays.
 On July 15, Trout appeared in his third All-Star Game at Target Field in Minnesota.
 He went 2 for 3, with a double, a triple, and two RBIs.
 He was named the Most Valuable Player of the game, making him the second-youngest All-Star Game MVP behind Ken Griffey Jr. in 1992.
 On June 27, Trout hit the longest home run of the 2014 season, according to ESPN.com's Home Run Tracker.
 The ball was hit 489 feet into left-center field at Kauffman Stadium, Kansas City, Missouri.

 Playing in 157 games in 2014, Trout batted .287 with 36 home runs, 39 doubles, nine triples, an AL-leading 111 RBIs, 16 stolen bases and an MLB-leading 115 runs scored.
 He also struck out a league-high 184 times.
-In an interview with Ken Rosenthal, Trout attributed his increased strikeouts to a "golf-swing."
-Nevertheless, Trout added he was working with staff to fix correct the strikeout tendency, and what may have been the only significant flaw of his all-around game.
+In an interview with Ken Rosenthal, Trout attributed his increased strikeouts to a "golf swing."
+Nevertheless, Trout added he was working with staff to fix and correct the strikeout tendency, and what may have been the only significant flaw of his all-around game.